About the Course

 What are the entry requirements?

-Applicants to the CK104 (BA Arts-Music) and CK103 (BMus) programmes must pass UCC’s Music Entrance Test in order to be eligible for a place on those programmes.
+Applicants to the CK104 (BA Arts-Music including the BMus pathway option) programme must pass UCC’s Music Entrance Test in order to be eligible for a place on those programmes.
 Whether an applicant succeeds in obtaining a place then depends on other factors: the points required for entry, the quota of places available, and such other admission requirements for Arts that the university applies.

 There are no precise requirements for success at the Music Entrance Test, though naturally the School is looking for candidates with strong interests in studying music who possess skills in using music notation and in performance to a level sufficient for them to cope with the demands of our degree programmes.
 For full advice on the Test, see: Music Entrance Test